-It’s difficult to know what to look for when choosing the right mattress, so I’ve written a simple way of comparing two mattresses side-by-side to see which one is right for you (and your partner).
-Below, I’ve compared the Emma Original Memory Foam Mattress vs. the Nectar Memory Foam Mattress to see which fairs the best.
+It’s difficult to know what to look for when choosing the right mattress, so I’ve written a simple way of comparing two mattresses side-by-side.
+See easily which one is right for you (and your partner).
+Below, I’ve compared the Emma Original Memory Foam Mattress vs. the Nectar Memory Foam Mattress to see which fairs the best overall

 Emma is a ‘mattress-in-a-box company’, where their mattresses are all made in Britain.
 There are 2 mattresses available from Emma, the Emma Original Mattress the Emma Hybrid.
 The Emma Original is made using high quality foam, while the hybrid is a mix of foam and pocket springs.
 Both mattresses generally score highly with customers, and you can find more information here.
 To make sure the comparison is fair, I’m using the Emma Original Mattress.